zun-liang/portfolio/README.md

 ### What I learned

-- Reading Documentation 📖👩‍💻
+- Reading Documentation ୧ ‧₊˚📖👩‍💻 ⋆｡°✩

   Honestly, I preferred tutorial videos over documentation, especially before I fully appreciated the power of reading and understanding documentation.
 There were two main reasons for this preference.
-Firstly, English is not my first language, and initially, learning something new and abstract in a second language could be overwhelming 🤯.
+Firstly, English is not my first language, and initially, learning something new and abstract in a second language could be overwhelming.
 Secondly, as a beginner, there's often a strong desire to accelerate the learning process and showcase what I've learned to others, even when my understanding is limited.

   However, as I became aware of the barriers that were holding me back from delving into documentation, I intentionally slowed down my approach.
-I started to read documentation bit by bit, taking my time to understand the content 📝.
+I started to read documentation bit by bit, taking my time to understand the content.
 Surprisingly, this method has proven to be more effective for my learning journey.
-It has allowed me to build a more solid foundation of knowledge and comprehension 🎯.
+It has allowed me to build a more solid foundation of knowledge and comprehension .

-- Git Branch - Merge and Delete 🔀
+- Git Branch - Merge and Delete ୧ ‧₊˚ 🔀 ⋆｡°✩

   This project is more complicated than the previous ones I've worked on.
 In such complex projects, using Git intelligently can be very beneficial.
 In this project, I utilized `git branch <branch name>`, `git checkout <branch name>`, `git merge <branch name>`, `git branch -d <branch name>`, and `git branch -D <branch name>` to experiment with fresh ideas and alternative approaches, ensuring that I can explore these concepts without jeopardizing the well-functioning codebase I've already established.
 If these new ideas or approaches prove successful, I seamlessly merge them into the "master" branch.

-- Environment Variables 🔐
+- Environment Variables ୧ ‧₊˚ 🔐🔗 ⋆｡°✩

   In this project, I integrated API services from both Firebase and Open Weather, each requiring a private API key.
 Committing these keys to a public GitHub repository would expose my accounts to potential security risks.
 In addressing this concern, I explored a common solution—storing sensitive information in environment variables and configuring Git to ignore the file containing these variables.
-This way, when I push my local repository to GitHub, I can set up these variables on the remote platform.🔒💻
+This way, when I push my local repository to GitHub, I can set up these variables on the remote platform.

   However, during the process of implementing environment variables in my project, I encountered some issues related to Vite.
-Specifically, when I attempted to use `process.env` directly in Vite, Vite couldn't access environment variables' values.🛠❌
+Specifically, when I attempted to use `process.env` directly in Vite, Vite couldn't access environment variables' values.

   After further research, I identified two effective solutions.
 I could either add a `VITE_` prefix to my environment variables and access them using `import.meta.env`, or I could use `loadEnv` to define and utilize these variables.
-Both methods proved successful for my project.🤝🔑
+Both methods proved successful for my project.

   The only stumbling block that gave me some trouble was initially placing the `.env` file in the `src` folder instead of the `root` directory.
-This caused persistent bugs and confusion until I corrected the file location 📂🐞.
+This caused persistent bugs and confusion until I corrected the file location.

   Option 1: Using the `VITE_` Prefix and `import.meta.env`